Food photography that sells

-In essence, hiring an experience, and professional food photographer is the first and crucial step towards ensuring you have photography that actually sells.
-You not only get the job done, but you ensure there are no shabby executions which would leave you with less turnover than before.
+In essence, hiring an experienced, and professional food photographer is the first and crucial step towards ensuring you have photography that actually sells.
+You not only get the job done, but you ensure there are no shabby executions that would leave you with less turnover than before.

 Food photography: Can you do it yourself?

 Everybody can do anything they want themselves, but there are some things that are better left for others to do.
 Above all, food photography is one of them.
 For instance, our approach to depicting cuisines and menu item are markedly different.

 For cuisine: we tend to zoom in and offer close up view.
 Making sure it is artistically styled and more abstract.
 After all, a diner is presumably looking for the kind of food to eat – Italian, Chinese, and the likes.

 For menu items: we prefer a zoomed out photo to capture size, portion, and texture.
 A diner is thinking about a specific dish and ready to eat.
 It’s brilliant to have the “about to eat” perspective in this case.